wdongac/Race-to-the-Top/README.md

 `./Query` stores the queries used in the experiments of the paper.

-`./Result` stores the experimental results of the paper.
+`./Result` stores the experimental results.
 * `./Result/Graph` and `./Result/TPCH` store the results for sub-graph counting querie and TPCH querys repectively.

 `./Script` stores the scripts used in the experiments of the paper.